DerGuru/The-Resonant/Chapters/P2-13 - False Trail.md

 "Not optics in the mechanism," RAE added after a breath.
 "Optics in you.
 The flare asks for your head.
 The driver rewards proximity."

-Jason re‑framed his shot and—without meaning to—leaned right.
+Jason re‑framed his shot and - without meaning to - leaned right.
 Pressure opened like a thumb behind his left eye; the clip fuzzed once.

 "Stop," RAE said, no drama.